reznik99/go-dcc/README.md

 ### Purpose:

-- To further understand how Vaccine Passports / EU-DCC / EU-DGC / Greenpasses work.
+- To understand how Vaccine Passports / EU-DCC / EU-DGC / Greenpasses work.
-- Analyze what personal information is store within.
+- Analyze what personal information is stored within.
 - Understand the security and limitations.

 -----